Interview with Valeria Colangiulo

 I graduated in Business Managment&Marketing when I was 24, and I spent 5 years in college listening to lectures and classes about marketing and all the big marketing-oriented companies in the world, especially in the mass market (which is the sum of all the product categories sold to a large amount of people – food&beveradges, cosmetics, but also telephonic services, clothes, home supplies, etc etc..).
 So when I graduated, I decided I wanted to take the first steps of my career in one of these companies.

 L’Oréal was one of the companies I sent my resume to.
 Why?
-Well because… I’m worth it!! :))) L’Oréal is a multinational companies, whose products are sold in 130 countries, its leader in many categories, has roughly 50 brands all over the world, featuring some of the most beautiful women as testimonials… working there, especially for a girl, was like a dream coming true!!
+Well because… I’m worth it!! :))) L’Oréal is a multinational company, whose products are sold in 130 countries, its leader in many categories, has roughly 50 brands all over the world, featuring some of the most beautiful women as testimonials… working there, especially for a girl, was like a dream coming true!!

 Also, they immediately hired me for an internship, so I was very very excited!!
 They hired me in a very particular department, called merchandising.
-I spent my internship there (9 long long months), and then I was hired permanently in the same department (I worked in there for the next two years).
+I spent my internship there (9 long long months), and then I was hired permanently in the same department (I worked there for the next two years).

 I was responsible for the displays of L’Oréal brands (especially makeup) for the Italian market.
 Let me explain that with an example: when you walk into a store that sells makeup (i.e. DM or Douglas in Austria, Limoni in Italy, Sephora all over the world) you don’t find the makeup products just laying there on the shelves (like shampoos): they’re always placed in particular displays, that have the company’s logo, color codes, that show and explain the different product, give some hint about the season’s trends, with a specific logic and reason behind why that product is in that spot, next to that other product, and so on.
 Well, I did that for L’Oréal Paris makeup Italy: I was in charge of these displays, where to put them, how to place the products in them, and so on.